How to Maintain Brand Consistency Across UK Video Content

 Visual Identity Standards

-Provide visual examples demonstrating correct and incorrect applications so creators understand standards practically rather than interpreting written descriptions.
+Give visual examples showing correct and incorrect uses.
+Creators understand practical examples better than written descriptions.

 Motion Graphics and Animation

-Define brand guidelines video for dynamic elements unique to motion media.
-Specify transition styles, animation timing and pacing, graphic reveal patterns, and motion graphic colour schemes.
-Establish whether brand uses kinetic typography and define acceptable treatments.
+Define guidelines for moving elements unique to video.
+Specify transition styles, animation timing, graphic reveal patterns, and motion graphic color schemes.
+Set rules for kinetic typography.
 Document lower third designs, title card formats, and end screen templates.

 Audio Identity